SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Getting Started/SBT.rst

 .. code-block::

    sbt:SpinalTemplateSbt> runMain
-   ;                                         mylib.MyTopLevelVerilog
+;                               projectname.MyTopLevelVerilog
-   mylib.MyTopLevelFormal                    mylib.MyTopLevelVerilogWithCustomConfig
+projectname.MyTopLevelFormal    projectname.MyTopLevelVhdl
-   mylib.MyTopLevelSim                       mylib.MyTopLevelVhdl
+projectname.MyTopLevelSim

 The autocompletion suggests all things that can be run.
 Let's run the Verilog generation for instance:

 .. code-block::

-   runMain mylib.MyTopLevelVerilog
+   runMain projectname.MyTopLevelVerilog

-Look at the directory: there is a new ``MyTopLevel.v`` file!
+Look at the directory ./hw/gen/: there is a new ``MyTopLevel.v`` file!

 Now add a ``~`` at the beginning of the command:

 .. code-block::

-   ~ runMain mylib.MyTopLevelVerilog
+   ~ runMain projectname.MyTopLevelVerilog

 It prints this: